 Oftentimes the bagpipes require no sound reinforcement when playing live.
 They tend to project quite well.
 However, when reinforcement or recording of bagpipes is required, we should be thinking about what microphone would serve us best?
 Here are my recommended bagpipe microphones:

-- Royer R-121: The Royer R-121 (link to check the price on Amazon) is a famous ribbon microphone and flagship product from Royer Labs.
+- Royer R-121: The Royer R-121 is a famous ribbon microphone and flagship product from Royer Labs.
 This microphone reproduces the sound of bagpipes with great accuracy and reduces the potential harshness of the instrument.
-Whether we’re tasked with miking the bagpipes in mono (with one mic) or in stereo (with a pair of mics), the R-121 is a top choice.
+Whether we're tasked with miking the bagpipes in mono (with one mic) or in stereo (with a pair of mics), the R-121 is a top choice.

-- AEA R88: The AEA R88 (link to check the price on Amazon) is a stereo microphone with two ribbon diaphragms in a Blumlein pair setup.
+- AEA R88: The AEA R88 is a stereo microphone with two ribbon diaphragms in a Blumlein pair setup.
 This microphone is my top stereo mic recommendation for bagpipes.
-Because the bagpipes are often played alone, it’s beneficial to capture a stereo image of the instrument.
+Because the bagpipes are often played alone, it's beneficial to capture a stereo image of the instrument.
 The R88 provides excellent sonic capture and a consistent stereo image when recording the bagpipes.

 Let's talk about each of these ribbon mics in further detail in this article.